JohnTotonchi/multiplayer-snake/README.md

 # Multiplayer Snake

-just some tiny changes of the ORIGINAL game below:
+just some tiny changes of this ORIGINAL game:
 Play the game [here](https://pgattic.github.io/multiplayer-snake)!

 ## Controls